juicedata/juicefs/docs/en/command_reference.md

 ### Description

-dump JuiceFS metadata into a standalone file
+dump metadata into a JSON file

 ### Synopsis